 Delegate Huynh Thi Phuc

-Similarly, Deputy Thai Thi An Chung (Nghe An delegation) stated that an absolute ban on alcohol concentration could affect some economic development, but she supported the ban for at least the next 5 years, to help change the habit of abusing alcohol and beer of a part of the population.
-Once the habit has changed, a summary, assessment, and consideration will be made as to whether or not a threshold should be set.
+Similarly, Deputy Thai Thi An Chung (Nghe An delegation) commented that an absolute ban on alcohol concentration could affect some economic development, but she supported the ban for at least the next 5 years, to help change the habit of abusing alcohol and beer of a part of the population.
+Once the habit has changed, we will proceed to summarize, evaluate, and consider whether or not it is necessary to regulate the threshold.

 The regulation of zero alcohol concentration is not reasonable.

 Having a different opinion, Deputy Pham Van Hoa (Dong Thap delegation) supports option 2, which is to have a minimum alcohol concentration threshold.
-According to him, currently there are twice as many rural workers as in urban areas, "in urban areas people drive, but for ordinary workers like in the Northeast, Northwest, and Mekong Delta, if the regulation is 100% alcohol-free, it is not feasible".
+According to him, currently there are twice as many rural workers as urban workers, "in urban areas people drive, but for normal workers like in the Northeast, Northwest, and Mekong Delta, if the regulation is 100% alcohol-free, it is not feasible".

 Deputy Pham Van Hoa

 The delegate cited himself as an example, saying, "If I drink a glass of beer or a glass of wine, I don't know about others, but my mind is still normal and I can still drive.
-Drinking a glass of beer while my mind is not clear enough to drive is not correct."
-He affirmed that he fully supports the principle of not driving after drinking alcohol, but "if I drank the day before, I still have an alcohol concentration this morning, and if I am fined by the traffic police, it is unreasonable."
+Drinking a glass of beer without being alert enough to drive is not correct."
+He affirmed that he fully supports the principle of not driving after drinking alcohol or beer, but "if I drank the day before and still have alcohol in my blood this morning, if I am fined by the traffic police, it is unreasonable."
 Therefore, he suggested that the National Assembly consider and that health agencies also need to coordinate to calculate this issue.

 Frankly admitting that she occasionally uses alcohol, Deputy Huynh Thi Phuc (Ba Ria-Vung Tau delegation) said she does not support driving after drinking alcohol.
 However, according to her, the regulation of alcohol concentration of 0 is different from prohibiting people from driving after drinking alcohol (because there are cases where people do not drink alcohol but still have alcohol concentration - PV ).

-For example, using strongbow - a type of apple cider vinegar drink or other flavor, Ms. Phuc said that after consulting some documents, this is not wine or beer, but drinking it will increase the alcohol concentration.
-So how will this case be punished?
+For example, in the case of using strongbow - a type of apple cider vinegar or other flavoring drink, Ms. Phuc said that after consulting some documents, this is not wine or beer, but drinking it will increase the alcohol concentration.
+So how should this case be punished?
 Ms. Phuc mentioned that a professional department of the Ministry of Health recently conducted a survey to assess what is an appropriate alcohol concentration.
-While waiting for the results from the professional agency, she suggested that there should be an objective and scientific assessment.
+While waiting for the results from the professional agency, she suggested that there should be an objective, scientific assessment.

 "We should consider carefully, we should not set the concentration at 0, first of all to enforce the law clearly, secondly to protect the image of law enforcement forces, thirdly to avoid errors in alcohol concentration measuring devices," the female delegate expressed her opinion.